elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 1. Click `+` in the _Pipeline Components_ panel.
 1. Select a component catalog type from the list of available options.
-1. Define the registry entry.
+1. Enter the catalog information.
 Refer to section [Configuration properties](#configuration-properties) for a description of each property.
+1. Save the catalog entry.

-If the registry entry validates correctly, the associated pipeline components are added  to the pipeline editor's palette.
+ Elyra queries the catalog, loads the components, and adds them to the Visual Pipeline Editor palette.

+ > Tip: check the log file for error messages if no components from the added catalog are displayed in the palette.

 #### Modifying a component catalog entry

 1. Click the `edit` (pencil) icon next to the entry name.
-1. Modify the registry entry as desired.
+1. Modify the catalog entry as desired.

-#### Deleting a component catalog from the registry
+#### Removing a component catalog entry

-To delete a component catalog entry and its referenced component(s) from the Visual Pipeline Editor palette:
+To remove a component catalog entry and its referenced component(s) from the Visual Pipeline Editor palette:

 1. Click the `delete` (trash) icon next to the entry name.
 1. Confirm deletion.

-Caution: Pipelines that utilize the referenced components are no longer valid after the component registry entry was deleted.
+Caution: Pipelines that utilize the referenced components are no longer valid after the catalog entry was deleted.

 ### Managing custom components using the Elyra CLI

 Custom components can be added, modified, and removed using the [`elyra-metadata` command line interface](/user_guide/command-line-interface.md).

-To list component registry entries:
+To list component catalog entries:

 ```bash
 $ elyra-metadata list component-registries